4.) Western Michigan's Library

 (included in MeLCat, but if you want your materials faster, just walk to WMU!)

-Search by Keyword and look for Subject Headings in individual records.
+Search by Keyword and look for Library of Congress Subject Headings in library catalog records.

 To modify a search:

-All research begins with the language that you use to think about your topic.
+All research begins with the words you use to think about your topic.
 This language provides keywords, or the natural language you use to describe your research topic.
-Start your search by developing a concept map of your Research Question using keywords to begin your search for books, DVDs, and other materials in Library OneSearch.
+Start your search by developing a simple concept map of your topic using keywords to begin your search for books, DVDs, and other material in Library OneSearch.

-A subject heading is a descriptive word or phrase that librarians assign to an item to describe its contents or subject.
-Finding the subject heading that leads to the information you need can be one of the most challenging aspects of library research.
-The keywords you use to describe your Research Question may not be the same words or in the same order as the subject headings used in the Library catalog.
-Although they can be complicated, subject headings are very useful.
+A subject heading is a descriptive phrase librarians assign to an item to describe its contents or subject.
+Finding the subject heading that leads to the information you need cane be one of the most difficult aspects of doing library research.
+The keywords you use to describe your topic may not be the same words or in the same order as the subject headings used in the online catalog.
+Although they are complicated, subject headings are really useful.